 - Sun and Moon Bay (日月湾) – Hainan, China

 - Tianya Haijiao (天涯海角) – Hainan, China

 - Weizhou Island (涠洲岛) – Guangxi, China

 - Beihaihe (北戴河) – Hebei, China (near Beijing)

 - White Pebble Beach (金石滩) – Dalian, China

 Skip ahead using the links above or scroll through to check out some beautiful beaches in China.

 Let’s start planning your day at the beach!

 *Note* Some of the links to the hotels in this article are affiliate links, which means that at no extra charge to you, I may be compensated should you choose to book the hotel.
 If this has been helpful, please consider using these links.
 I appreciate the support!

 If you’re looking for a beach vacation getaway in China, I’d say the beaches in Hainan have everything you need.
-Here are my top picks for the best beaches in Hainan:
+Here are my top picks for the best beaches in China on the island of Hainan: